NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   Why retired: I never really used the extra variations.
 If I have a different variation, I just make a new scene for it.
 However, it could be useful in certain situations.
+- [Show Drag Distance](https://foundryvtt.com/packages/ShowDragDistance/) - Another quality of life improvement that, as the title says, shows the drag distance when dragging a token.
+Has support for [Terrain Layer](https://foundryvtt.com/packages/TerrainLayer/).
+Good for in-combat use.

+  Why retired: Outdated and replaced by [Drag Ruler](https://foundryvtt.com/packages/drag-ruler/).
+- [Torch](https://foundryvtt.com/packages/torch/) - Adds a neat little icon to automatically create "torch light" around a token and consume a torch if one is available in the inventory.

+  Why retired: Was having issues in the Foundry 0.7.x upgrade.
+- [Turn Marker](https://foundryvtt.com/packages/turnmarker/) - Adds an animated icon beneath whoever's turn it is.

+  Why retired: Outdated and replaced by [Next Up](https://foundryvtt.com/packages/Next-Up/).
 - [VTTA D&DBeyond Integration](https://foundryvtt.com/packages/vtta-dndbeyond/) - Adds the ability to import monsters, spells, and character sheets from
   D&DBeyond into Foundry.
 Also adds the ability to roll monster attacks and saves from the D&DBeyond page.

   Why retired: Succeeded by [D&D Beyond Importer](https://foundryvtt.com/packages/ddb-importer/) and I never really used the "roll from D&DBeyond" feature.
+- [Virtual Tabletop Assets - Party Overview](https://foundryvtt.com/packages/vtta-party/) - Adds an info icon in the Actors tab that pops an overview of the current party of PCs.
+HP, AC, languages, wealth, etc. are all available.
+I use it mainly for the Languages tab since the other info is pretty easy to see, but it's useful information to have in one place.
+    - Grant players access to the overview --> Disabled
+    - Enable tooltips --> Disabled (conflicts with [Token Info Icons](https://foundryvtt.com/packages/token-info-icons/), and is buggy)
+    - Enable tooltips for players --> Disabled
+    - Set the font size for tooltips in pixels --> 14

+  Why retired: Broke when updating to newer versions of Foundry.
+Also, replaced by [Party Overview](https://foundryvtt.com/packages/party-overview/).
 <a name="macro-notes"></a>
 ## Macro Notes
 - Accessing class levels of a character